themeghamind/themeghamind/README.md

 Wanna see more of what I've been reading, writing, and building lately? 📚 Check out [my website](https://www.meghajain.me/)

-Wanna build together? 🛠️ Shoot me an email at meghajain@berkeley.edu
+Wanna build together? 🛠️ Shoot me an email at meghajain.gr8@gmail.com

 <!--